alexbarten/devguides/how_to_setup_a_python_project.md

 By the way: when you save your Python file, your code will be checked automatically.
 And in the latest versions of VSCode, online real-time checking is also enabled.
 This means that explicit commands to run a linter are mostly interesting, when you temporarily select an alternative linter (by repeating the command in the previous paragraphs).
 One of the most interesting alternatives to Flake8 is [Bandit](https://github.com/PyCQA/bandit).
 Bandit scans your code for security vulnerabilities.
 After the scan you repeat *python: select linter* once again to switch back to Flake8.
 Another interesting linter is Pylint.
 Pylint can give a lot of feedback.
 It is advised to not use Pylint as your primary linter, but as an extra, because it sometimes is too harsh/strict on your code.

 ### Other nice extensions

 Python is the only extension needed to start coding.
 But you can improve your workflow significantly by installing additional extensions.
 For example:

+* AutoHotkey (slevesque)         - AutoHotkey support (to automate Windows actions)
 * Cucumber (Gherkin) Full Support (Alexander Krechik) - Gherkin .feature language support
 * File Utils (Steffen Leistner)  - Add lots of file operations
 * Git History (Don Jayamanne)    - Compare several versions of the same source
+* GitHub Pull Requests (GitHub)  - Pull request provider (edit them from VSCode)
 * gitignore (CodeZombie)         - Language support of .gitignore files
 * List Files (Don Jayamanne)     - List and open files quicker
-* markdownlint (David Enson)     - Linter for Markdown files, which enforces compatibility between several parsers
+* markdownlint (David Anson)     - Linter for Markdown files, which enforces compatibility between several parsers
-* Paste JSON as code (quicktype) - change selected JSON in any language variable assignment, and vice versa
+* Paste JSON as code (quicktype) - Change selected JSON in any language variable assignment, and vice versa
 * PlantUML (jebbs)               - PlantUML syntax checker + integrated viewer
+* Remote - WSL (Microsoft)       - Connect VSCode (windows) to your WSL Linux installation and use that as your dev environment
 * Rust (rls) (rust-lang)         - Rust language support
+* Simple icons (Laurent Tréguier)- Clear, colorful and professional looking icon set
 * Spell Right (Bartosz Antosik)  - Interactive spell checker
 * XML to JSON (Bui Anh Thang)    - Convert XML to JSON on the fly
 * XML Tools (Josh Johnson)       - XML formatting, tree view, XPath evaluation, SQuery support

 ## Create your project environment and create a Git repository

 Why would you create a Git repository?
 Git does several things for you.

 1. It adds discipline.
 You create or change code, you stage the changes, you commit the changes and think about the consequences while you do it.
 1. It creates an unbreakable trail of changes.
 You can see through the history of your developed solutions, and fall back to an older state, or analyze when you introduced an error.
 1. As you add files to the repository, you think about its size, about its functionality and about the current state of things.
 What to release?
 What to postpone?
 Because you add these formal steps of committing changes, you are more aware of each step you take.

 So, how to create a Git repository?

 1. Create a folder by using the VSCode terminal (open with *control shift `*)
 1. Navigate into the folder from the terminal
 1. Type (replace <...> with your project name):